Current Economic Situation of Lesotho

 Regulatory Uncertainty

 In the absence of clear regulations, investors may be vulnerable to scams, fraud, and market manipulation.
-And if disputes arise related to cryptocurrency transactions, there may be limited legal recourse available to affected parties.
+If disputes arise related to cryptocurrency transactions, there may be limited legal recourse available to affected parties.

 To address these challenges, Lesotho needs to develop a comprehensive regulatory framework that balances innovation with investor protection.
 This framework should provide clarity on the legal status of cryptocurrencies, establish clear guidelines for businesses and individuals, and ensure consumer protection.